 4Allow other drivers to merge into your lane.
 By letting cars in the merge lane come into your lane, you’re helping the flow of traffic.
 If you see cars trying to merge, allow a gap between you and the car ahead of you so that they have room to enter.X

 5Pay attention to the road conditions.
 Stay alert by scanning ahead as far as you can.
 Remain aware of what is happening around you.
-Watch for road hazards, accidents, bottlenecks, or other along the road.XMany highways have signs that will alert you of delays or traffic jams.
+Watch for road hazards, accidents, bottlenecks, or other problems along the road.XMany highways have signs that will alert you of delays or traffic jams.
 You can either prepare to slow down or find an alternate route.

 6Avoid taking your eyes off the road.
 Do not text, read the news, check your social media page, or take your eyes off of traffic, even if traffic has stopped dead.
 Always watch what is happening in front of you.
 You never know when traffic will start moving again.If you are bored, turn on music or try a podcast.